-Our first example is from the recent Tata Steel super tournament, where Karjakin as white (an all time 1.e4 player) decided to try the London against the experienced Michael Adams.
-Karjakin played it in the most aggressive way, delaying castle and throwing the kingside pawns at the black king.
+Our first example is from the recent Tata Steel super-tournament, where Karjakin as white (an all-time 1.e4 player) decided to try the London against the experienced Michael Adams.
+Karjakin played it in the most aggressive way, delaying the castle and throwing the kingside pawns at the black king.
 Michael Adams organized a strong counterplay and put Karjakin’s plan in doubt.
 See the details here:

 Looking more into the depths of this system, there is one big trap you should be aware of.
 We have to admit it’s a beautiful tactical trick for which any player of any category could easily fall if he doesn’t pay attention.